-The WMP will be reviewed annually by the EM to assess its effectiveness and evaluate waste management strategies.
+The WMP will be reviewed annually by the Environment Department and QRP to assess its effectiveness and evaluate waste management strategies.
 The strategy employed by BW Gold will be regular monitoring as described in Section 10, supported by operational change and adoption of other mitigating measures as warranted.
 BW Gold will be proactive in its approach to waste management, identifying needs and responses in advance of new or modified activities which may result in altered waste streams.
-For example, construction projects undertaken during operations.

 Housekeeping and operational measures will be instituted as described in this plan.
-Work procedures will be continuously adapted with the goal to: Avoid/Reduce, Reuse/Recycle, and Treat/Dispose.
-Regular scheduled inspections of waste management facilities along with non-compliance reporting system described in Section 10 will ensure continuous improvement and adaption of waste management strategies throughout the mine life.
+Work procedures will be continuously adapted to target measures that: Avoid/Reduce, Reuse/Recycle, and Treat/Dispose.
+Regular scheduled inspections of waste management facilities along with non-compliance reporting system described in Section 10 will oversee continuous improvement and adaption of waste management strategies throughout the mine life.

 BW Gold will conduct and document management reviews of the WMP on a regular basis.
-Such reviews will ensure the integration of monitoring results with other aspects of the Project (e.g., other management plans) and that necessary adjustments are implemented as required.
+Such reviews will ensure the integration of monitoring results with other aspects of the Operation (e.g., other management plans) and that necessary adjustments are implemented as required.

-The timing of plan updates may be informed by changes to other relevant management plans, the types of waste generated on site, monitoring results; and regulatory changes.
+The timing of plan updates may be informed by changes to other relevant management plans, the types of waste generated on site, monitoring results, and regulatory changes.